zetlen/mozu-google-contact-form/README.md

 ## Instructions

-0. Login with or create a Google Drive account.
+0. Login with or create a Google Drive account. **It is important that this be an actual Google Account and not a Google Apps account managed for your domain.
+They look similar, but if you're in a Google Apps account, you will not be able to expose the script for anonymous use.

 0. While logged in to that Google Drive account, go to the [Google Apps Script start page](http://www.google.com/script/start/).